Battle of Tripoli (1943): Prelude

-After the German defeat in the Second Battle of El Alamein in November 1942, German commander Erwin Rommel shed many of his slower Italian units, leaving 30,000-75,000 men to be taken as prisoners, and dashed for Tunisia.
+After the Italian and German defeat in the Second Battle of El Alamein in November 1942, German commander Erwin Rommel shed many of his slower Italian units, leaving 30,000-75,000 men to be taken as prisoners, and dashed for Tunisia.
 Over the next 80 days, he withdrew 1,400 miles across Libya, losing 130 tanks and 1,000 artillery guns.
 At the same time as the Second Battle of El Alamein, Operation Torch deposited approximately 83,300 U.S. and 23,000 British soldiers in three task forces in an invasion of French North Africa, in Morocco and Algeria on 8 November 1942.
 Rommel had to reach his supply ports in Tunisia before both armies could cut him off.

 Combat

 Rommel dug a defensive line at Buerat that collapsed on January 15, 1943.
 In a series of desperate rear guard actions, Rommel defended his flanks while driving his main body west.
 Misurata fell on January 18, Homs on the 20th, El Aziez on the 21st, Castelverde on the 22nd.
 Montgomery predicted to reporters that Tripoli would fall on January 22.
 Rommel did not stop to form a defensive line in Tripoli, abandoning the town that night.
 The 1st Gordons, 51st Highlanders, riding 40 Royal Tank Regiment vehicles, entered Tripoli unopposed the next morning.